 Discover folk - the CRM for people-powered businesses

-As an executive coach, managing client relationships, scheduling sessions, and tracking progress across multiple clients can be complex and time-consuming.
-A Customer Relationship Management (CRM) system tailored to your needs can help you stay organized by streamlining communication, automating follow-ups, tracking client milestones, and managing your workflow.
-With the right CRM, you can focus more on delivering impactful coaching sessions while efficiently managing the administrative side of your business.
+A Customer Relationship Management (CRM) system tailored to your team's collaborative needs can help you stay organized by streamlining communication, automating follow-ups, tracking client milestones, and managing workflows across multiple coaches.
+With the right CRM, your growing coaching practice can focus more on delivering impactful sessions while efficiently managing the administrative complexity that comes with scaling a team-based operation.

-In this blog post, we’ll explore the best CRM options for executive coaches like you, highlighting the features that will help you enhance client experiences and grow your coaching practice.
+In this blog post, we'll explore the best CRM options for executive coaching teams like yours, highlighting the features that will help you enhance client experiences and support sustainable growth for practices with 20-50 team members.

 Why you need a CRM

-Implementing a CRM can revolutionize how you manage your executive coaching business.
-Here’s why it’s essential.
+Implementing a CRM can revolutionize how your executive coaching team manages client relationships at scale.

 Challenges without a CRM

-As a busy coach juggling client relationships and multiple projects without a CRM is challenging.
+As a growing coaching team juggling hundreds of client relationships and multiple projects across 20-50 team members without a CRM is nearly impossible.
 You might already be experiencing these challenges without realising it.

-• Disorganization: Juggling multiple clients without a centralized system leads to chaos.
+- Disorganization: Juggling multiple clients across team members without a centralized system leads to chaos and duplicated efforts.

-• Missed opportunities: Without proper tracking, potential leads and upsell opportunities slip through the cracks.
+- Missed opportunities: Without proper tracking, potential leads and upsell opportunities slip through the cracks, especially when managing hundreds of prospects.

-• Inefficient processes: Manual tracking and communication slow down your workflow.
+- Inefficient processes: Manual tracking and communication slow down your workflow and create bottlenecks across your growing team.

-• Lack of insight: Inadequate data makes it hard to analyze performance and make informed decisions.
+- Lack of insight: Inadequate data makes it hard to analyze team performance and make informed decisions about resource allocation.

-• Inconsistent communication: Miscommunication with clients and team members can result in missed deadlines and unsatisfied clients.
+- Inconsistent communication: Miscommunication with clients and team members can result in missed deadlines and unsatisfied clients across your practice.

 Benefits of a CRM

-If you've been on the fence about investing in a CRM, there are some benefits that can be a game changer to your business on both client side communication and internal ways of work.
+If you've been on the fence about investing in a CRM for your growing coaching team, there are some benefits that can be a game changer to your business on both client side communication and internal collaboration across 20-50 team members.

-• Centralized information: All client and project details are stored in one place, making it easy to access and manage.
+- Centralized information: All client and project details are stored in one place accessible to your entire team, making it easy to manage handoffs and collaboration.

-• Enhanced efficiency: Automates routine tasks, freeing up time for creative work.
+- Enhanced efficiency: Automates routine tasks across your team, freeing up time for high-value coaching work.

-• Improved customer relationships: Track interactions and preferences to provide personalized service.
+- Improved customer relationships: Track interactions and preferences team-wide to provide consistent, personalized service regardless of which coach is involved.

-• Better decision-making: Analytics and reporting tools offer insights to optimize your business strategy.
+- Better decision-making: Analytics and reporting tools offer insights to optimize your team's performance and business strategy.

-• Increased sales: Efficient lead management and follow-ups convert more prospects into clients.
+- Increased sales: Efficient lead management and follow-ups across your team convert more prospects into clients.

-• Consistent communication: Integrated communication tools ensure everyone is on the same page, reducing errors and delays.
+- Consistent communication: Integrated communication tools ensure everyone across your 20-50 person team is on the same page, reducing errors and delays.

 How to boost your executive coaching business with a CRM

-Having the right CRM in your tech stack that aligns with your workflow and business needs can take a lot of heavy lifting away from things such as repetitive tasks, so that you can focus on your clients.
+Having the right CRM in your tech stack that aligns with your team's workflow and collaborative needs can take a lot of heavy lifting away from repetitive tasks, so that your 20-50 team members can focus on what they do best - coaching clients.
 Below, we go into more detail about how.

 1. Map your process

-A CRM can help you have a clear understanding of your process, highlighting areas that are performing well and places to improve.
+A CRM can help your team have a clear understanding of your collective process, highlighting areas that are performing well and places to improve across all coaches.

-• Identify key stages: Outline the critical phases in your coaching process, from initial contact to post-coaching follow-up.
+- Identify key stages: Outline the critical phases in your team's coaching process, from initial contact to post-coaching follow-up, ensuring consistency across all coaches.

-• Create custom pipelines: Use CRM features to set up tailored pipelines that mirror your specific coaching workflow.
+- Create custom pipelines: Use CRM features to set up tailored pipelines that mirror your specific team coaching workflow and can be used by all team members.

-• Track progress: Monitor client progress and engagement at each stage, ensuring no step is overlooked.
+- Track progress: Monitor client progress and engagement at each stage across your entire team, ensuring no step is overlooked regardless of which coach is handling the client.

 2. Lead qualification

-You can also use a CRM to assess and qualify leads and customers.
+You can also use a CRM to assess and qualify leads consistently across your team of coaches.

-• Define criteria: Establish clear criteria for what constitutes a qualified lead, such as executive level, industry, or specific challenges.
+- Define criteria: Establish clear criteria for what constitutes a qualified lead that all team members can follow, such as executive level, industry, or specific challenges.

-• Automated scoring: Utilize CRM tools to automatically score leads based on predefined criteria, saving time and improving accuracy.
+- Automated scoring: Utilize CRM tools to automatically score leads based on predefined criteria, saving time across your team and improving accuracy.

-• Segmentation: Segment leads into categories for targeted follow-up, ensuring personalized communication.
+- Segmentation: Segment leads into categories for targeted follow-up by appropriate team members, ensuring personalized communication.

 3. Outreach and follow-up

-Instead of individually emailing contacts when it's time to follow up, a CRM's mail merge feature can help you automate this process.
-And, can be useful for creating targeted campaigns.
+Instead of having each team member individually email contacts when it's time to follow up, a CRM's mail merge feature can help you automate this process across your entire coaching team.
+This is particularly useful for creating targeted campaigns that maintain consistency across 20-50 team members.

-• Email campaigns: Leverage CRM automation to send personalized email sequences that nurture leads through the sales funnel.
+- Email campaigns: Leverage CRM automation to send personalized email sequences that nurture leads through the sales funnel, coordinated across your entire team.

-• LinkedIn integration: Use CRM integration with LinkedIn to track and manage outreach efforts, ensuring consistent follow-up.
+- LinkedIn integration: Use CRM integration with LinkedIn to track and manage outreach efforts across all team members, ensuring consistent follow-up.

-• Reminders and alerts: Set automated reminders for follow-up actions, ensuring timely and effective communication.
+- Reminders and alerts: Set automated reminders for follow-up actions that can be assigned to appropriate team members, ensuring timely and effective communication.

 4. Nurture existing leads and customers

-A CRM can also help you nurture existing leads and customers by reminding you to follow-up further down the line.
+A CRM can also help your coaching team nurture existing leads and customers by reminding team members to follow-up and ensuring no client falls through the cracks across your 20-50 person operation.

-• Personalized recommendations: Use CRM data to offer tailored coaching programs or additional services based on client needs and history.
+- Personalized recommendations: Use CRM data to offer tailored coaching programs or additional services based on client needs and history, accessible to any team member.

-• Automated check-ins: Schedule regular check-ins with existing clients to maintain engagement and identify new opportunities.
+- Automated check-ins: Schedule regular check-ins with existing clients across your team to maintain engagement and identify new opportunities.

-• Targeted content: Share valuable resources and insights through automated campaigns to keep clients informed and engaged.
+- Targeted content: Share valuable resources and insights through automated campaigns to keep clients informed and engaged, coordinated across your entire coaching practice.

 How to evaluate and choose a CRM platform

-Whether it's your first time investing in a CRM, or if you're looking to replace an existing one, below are a few pointers for you to take into consideration as part of your decision making process.
+Whether it's your first time investing in a CRM for your growing coaching team, or if you're looking to replace an existing one that doesn't scale well for 20-50 users, below are a few pointers for you to take into consideration as part of your decision making process.

 1. Define your requirements

-As an executive coach, it's crucial to identify the key features that will streamline your client management processes.
-Look for CRM software that offers robust scheduling tools, client tracking, and reporting features.
-Additionally, consider integrations with communication tools like email and video conferencing, which are essential for maintaining seamless interaction with your clients.
+As a growing executive coaching team, it's crucial to identify the key features that will streamline your client management processes across multiple coaches.
+Look for CRM software that offers robust scheduling tools, team collaboration features, client tracking, and reporting capabilities that can handle the complexity of a 20-50 person operation.
+Additionally, consider integrations with communication tools like email and video conferencing, which are essential for maintaining seamless interaction across your team and with clients.
 We've listed a few key features you should look out for below.

 Key features of a CRM for executive coaches

-• Reporting and forecasting: Provides essential data analysis and predictive insights for better planning.
+- Reporting and forecasting: Provides essential data analysis and predictive insights for better planning across your coaching practice.

 2. Budget considerations

-Balancing cost and return on investment is vital for executive coaches.
-While some CRM solutions may seem pricey, the right tool can significantly enhance your efficiency and client satisfaction, leading to higher retention rates and new client referrals.
-Explore both affordable CRM options and those offering free trials to ensure you get the best value for your investment.
+Balancing cost and return on investment is vital for executive coaching teams of 20-50 people.
+While some CRM solutions may seem expensive when multiplied across your team size, the right tool can significantly enhance your collective efficiency and client satisfaction, leading to higher retention rates and new client referrals that more than justify the investment.
+Consider CRMs that offer volume discounts or are specifically designed for teams your size to ensure you get the best value.

 3. Selection process

-Researching and choosing the right CRM vendor involves several steps.
-Start by reading reviews and testimonials from other executive coaches.
+Researching and choosing the right CRM vendor for a team of your size involves several steps.
+Start by reading reviews and testimonials from other coaching teams with similar headcount.
 Participate in online forums and communities to gather insights and recommendations.
-Shortlist vendors who specialize in CRM solutions for coaching professionals, and ensure they offer excellent customer support and training resources.
+Shortlist vendors who specialize in CRM solutions for professional services teams with 20-50 users, and ensure they offer excellent customer support and training resources that can scale across your entire team.

 4. Get a demo

-Before committing to a CRM, it's crucial to see how it works in action.
-After narrowing down your options, take advantage of free trials or demo versions to test the CRM platforms.
-Focus on user-friendliness, customization options, and how well the software meets your specific needs as an executive coach.
+Before committing to a CRM for your entire coaching team, it's crucial to see how it works in action with multiple users.
+After narrowing down your options, take advantage of free trials or demo versions to test the CRM platforms with several team members.
+Focus on user-friendliness, team collaboration features, customization options, and how well the software meets your specific needs as a growing executive coaching practice.
 Compare the features, pricing, and support services of different platforms to make an informed decision.
-For a personalized demo, you can contact the sales team at Folk and explore how their CRM can streamline your coaching processes.
+For a personalized demo tailored to coaching teams, you can contact the sales team at Folk and explore how their CRM can streamline your coaching processes across your entire team.

 3 tips for Implementing a CRM

-A lot of people who purchase a CRM often dive in and forget to use the first few weeks to really trial and experiment with ways it can fit with their workflow.
+A lot of coaching teams who purchase a CRM often dive in and forget to use the first few weeks to really trial and experiment with ways it can fit with their collaborative workflow across 20-50 team members.
 Follow the three tips below as part of your implementation process to make the most of your new investment.

 1. Import your data in your new CRM

-Transitioning to a new CRM can be seamless if you properly import your existing data.
-Once exported, you can easily import this data into your new CRM, ensuring you don't start from scratch or lose any valuable information.
+Transitioning to a new CRM can be seamless if you properly import your existing data from across your coaching team.
+Once exported from various sources your team has been using, you can easily import this consolidated data into your new CRM, ensuring your entire team doesn't start from scratch or lose any valuable client information.

 2. Create your first pipeline

-Setting up your first pipeline is a critical step in customizing your CRM for executive coaching.
-Design a pipeline that reflects the stages of your coaching process, such as 'Initial Consultation', 'Assessment', 'Coaching Sessions', 'Follow-Up', and 'Feedback'.
-This tailored approach ensures that your CRM aligns with your business workflow and helps you track client progress efficiently.
+Setting up your first pipeline is a critical step in customizing your CRM for your executive coaching team.
+Design a pipeline that reflects the stages of your team's coaching process, such as 'Initial Consultation', 'Assessment', 'Coaching Sessions', 'Follow-Up', and 'Feedback'.
+This tailored approach ensures that your CRM aligns with your team workflow and helps all 20-50 team members track client progress efficiently and consistently.

 3. Onboard your team

-Effective CRM implementation requires that your entire team is on board and well-trained.
-Conduct training sessions to familiarize your team with the new system, highlighting its features and how it can enhance their daily tasks.
-Encourage them to explore the CRM and provide feedback, which can be used to further customize the tool to better fit your coaching business needs.
+Effective CRM implementation requires that your entire team of 20-50 coaches is on board and well-trained.
+Conduct comprehensive training sessions to familiarize all team members with the new system, highlighting its features and how it can enhance their daily tasks and collaboration.
+Encourage them to explore the CRM and provide feedback, which can be used to further customize the tool to better fit your coaching team's specific needs and workflows.

 The 5 best CRMs for executive coaches